-- Partner with external organisations, companies, city businesses and the Victorian and Australian Governments to deliver projects of a scale that artists are unable to deliver independently. - Collaborate with key arts and cultural organisations, venues and the Victorian and Australian Governments around the delivery of special programming for Melbourne. - Be proactive in developing and enabling cross-sector partnerships that bring together a multiplicity of skills and disciplines. - Establish a public realm fellowships program that supports artists to explore and realise ideas.
+- Partner with external organisations, companies, city businesses and the Australian and Victorian Government to deliver projects of a scale that artists are unable to deliver independently. - Collaborate with key arts and cultural organisations, venues, other local government and the Australian and Victorian Governments to deliver special programming for Melbourne. - Be proactive in developing and enabling cross-sector partnerships that bring together multiple and diverse skills and disciplines. - Establish a public realm fellowships program that supports artists to explore and realise ideas.